BenThatch/SEED_group2/README.md

 The demo2 folder contains the files used for the second piece of the project.
 The objective of the code there is to have the robot drive to a detected aruco marker and stop in front of it.
 Then circle around the marker.

+The FinalDemo folder contains the files used for the final peice of the project.
+The objective of the code is to have the robot drive around 6 markers.